Apply for loan on HIPL app available on Google Playstore and App Store Download Now

 How Long Does it Take for Payment Reversals?

-The time required for a payment reversal depends on the type of reversal.
-An authorisation reversal is immediate.
-A refund reversal may take 1-5 days, depending on the method of processing the refund.
-A chargeback reversal may take longer, especially if there is a dispute from the merchant.
-Such reversals may take weeks, even months, to resolve.
+The time it takes for a payment reversal will depend on the kind of reversal being done.
+An authorisation reversal is instant.
+A refund reversal can take anywhere from 1-5 business days depending on how the refund has been processed.
+A chargeback reversal can take longer especially if the merchant disagrees with the chargeback.
+A chargeback reversal can take weeks or even months to resolve.

 Some Common Causes of Payment Reversal

-• An incorrect amount was deducted from the customer's account
+• There was an incorrect amount deducted from the consumer's account

 How to Avoid Payment Reversals?

-Too many payment reversals indicate operational failures, substandard products, or inadequate protection against fraud.
-Apart from financial loss, reversals also result in lost customer trust, stricter anti-fraud controls, and damaged business reputation.
-Therefore, a business must minimise payment reversals to protect both revenue and brand reputation.
-Here are a few tips to avoid payment reversals:
+Excessive payment reversals indicate operational problems, inferior products or inadequate fraud protection.
+Besides just the revenue loss, payment reversals also include customer trust loss, additional anti-fraud controls added and a damaged business reputation.
+Therefore, the business needs to minimise payment reversals to protect both revenue and brand image and reputation.
+Here are a few tips that can help to avoid payment reversals:

 • Enhance payment security